pennal/LiveQuizBot/README.md

 * Connect your phone to the pc (transfer mode)
 * Run ``install.sh``
 * Run ``python3 bot.py --live``
-* Follow instruction on the screen
+* Follow instructions on the screen

 # Disclaimer
 This project have been exclusively made for educational purposes.
-Works with Andriod phone with resolution of 1920x1080, osx operating system and python > 3.7.
+Works with Andriod phones with resolution of 1920x1080, osx operating systems and python > 3.7.

 # License
 Distributed under the MIT license.